Awful, Beautiful Life: Critical reception

 People magazine noted that "the country singer exhibits an insightful awareness of life's vagaries" on the song, and designated it as the album's recommended download.

 Music video

 Directed by Cameron Casey, this video plays out the events related in the song's lyrics; Worley's participation in the events is interspersed with performance shots of him singing while standing in a field, standing by a fence and in front of a barn, and driving an old red chevy convertible.
 Near the end of the video, Worley is shown picking up his cousin and drops him off at his house.

-Chart performance
+Charts

 "Awful, Beautiful Life" debuted at No. 56 on the Hot Country Singles & Tracks chart the week of July 10, 2004.
 After a long climb up the chart, the song reached No. 1 the week of January 22, 2005.
 The song also peaked at No. 30 on the Billboard Hot 100 in early 2005.